Just the Cold Hard Facts – About Ice Dams

 As a point of interest to our readers, we have recently seen an increase in the number of requests from customers to solve their problem with ice dams at the gutter.

 Ice dams can damage the shingles and cause roof leaks.
 We introduced them to an electrician, Larry Morris of Smart Power Services.
-Smart Power Services worked in coordination with our crews to install a self-regulating heat tracing cable in the gutter under The Gutter Cover™ and down the downspout running a circuit from an outdoor outlet to the downspout.
+Smart Power Services worked in coordination with our crews to install a self-regulating heat tracing cable in the gutter under the gutter guard and down the downspout running a circuit from an outdoor outlet to the downspout.